No-Name-Yet-Exist/Conceptual-Topology/conceptual_topology.md

-Title: Meaning Doesn’t Escape.
-It Moves in Sight:
-A Categorical Framework for Semantic Geometry via Conceptual Topology
+Title: Meaning in Motion: A Semantic Geometry via Conceptual Topology A Category-Theoretic Model of Linguistic Structure

 # Introduction:
 Natural language exhibits variability, ambiguity, and strong context-dependence, challenging formal semantic modeling.
 However, through the lens of category theory and Z-frame used in this theory, certain latent regularities emerge.
 We explore the idea that word meaning is not merely a function of proximity in embedding space, but a topological structure defined by morphic continuity over conceptual anchors, called Z-frames.